 The Passivhaus standard was developed in Germany in the early 1990s and the first dwellings to be completed to the Passivhaus Standard were constructed in Darmstadt in 1991.

-According to PHIUS, the “passive” in “passive house” refers to achieving overall energy savings of 60%-70% and 90% of space heating without applying expensive “active” technologies such as photovoltaics or solar thermal hot water systems.
+The “passive” in “passive house” refers to achieving overall energy savings of 60%-70% and 90% of space heating without applying expensive “active” technologies such as photovoltaics or solar thermal hot water systems to supply needed energy to the HVAC system.
 Energy losses are minimized and gains are maximized.

 Western Pennsylvania has a number of Passive House projects and lots of enthusiastic Passive House professionals!
 This building method can support projects aiming for net-zero energy use, Living Building Challenge, or LEED.
 Be sure to check our calendar for Passive House related events!